 Climate Whirl seeks and creates opportunities for interactions between scientific and artistic research.
 We seek to open up research processes and concrete procedures for wider audience.
 We look for new models of though and action, that might shake traditional ways of making, but that enable encounters in new, different cognitive levels (experience-emotions-knowledge).

-The project started in 2011.
-So far the project has implemented interactive carbontree.fi website, and Climate Whirl artist-in-residency, that for the first time was organised at Hyytiälä Forestry Field station in 2013.
+The art programme started in 2011.
+So far it has implemented interactive carbontree.fi website, and Climate Whirl artist-in-residency, that for the first time was organised at Hyytiälä Forestry Field station in 2013.
 Other events that are conducted under Climate Whirl include workshops, exhibitions, and seminars.
 These events bring together scientific and artistic research, and tranfer knowledge outside the expert communities.

 In August 2015, the 20th Anniversary of SMEAR II research station and the opening of Tealemetree Station by Meyer-Brandis were celebrated at the research forest.
 Forest-Climate-Time event will be organized in Helsinki in April 2017.

-Climate Whirl started as a project between Department of Physics and Division of Atmospheric Sciences at University of Helsinki, and Capsula ry.
+Climate Whirl started as a project between Department of Physics and Division of Atmospheric Sciences at University of Helsinki, and Capsula (art-science-nature).
 Project was generously supported by Kone Foundation between 2013-18.
-From 2019 the project is developed under INAR and curated by Ulla Taipale.
+From 2018 the Arts Programme is developed under INAR and curated by Ulla Taipale.

 Forest, peatland and atmosphere related multi-disiplinary research.